texfaq/texfaq.github.io/FAQ-multidoc.md

 `\include` chapter files in an ordinary report).
 The preamble (everything up to `\begin{document}`), and everything after `\end{document}`, is ignored by both packages.
-Thus the packages don't ''do the whole job'' for you, though: you need to analyse the package use of the individual papers, and ensure that a consistent set is loaded in the preamble of the main report.
+Thus the packages don't "do the whole job" for you, though: you need to analyse the package use of the individual papers, and ensure that a consistent set is loaded in the preamble of the main report.
 (Both packages require [`moredefs`](https://ctan.org/pkg/moredefs), which is also part of the